SenseStageTeam/sensestage_documentation/_sensestage-v1/minibee-board-reference/minibee-board-reference.md

 ---
-title: MiniBee Types
+title: MiniBee Board Reference
-permalink: /sensestage-v1/minibee-types/index.html
+permalink: /sensestage-v1/minibee-board-reference/
 subtitle: different versions of the MiniBee hardware
-summary: There are several versions of the MiniBee.
-This page describes the main features of the MiniBee and links to the different versions of the board.
+summary: This reference gives a diagram of the I/O pins and other features of the MiniBee, including information for past versions of the board.

 type: reference
 layout: reference
 guidestep: 0

 creation-date: 2017-02-06
 category: hardware
 subcategory: minibee
 ---

-The Sense/Stage MiniBee is a small microcontroller board based on the Arduino, integrated with a connection for an XBee wireless chip.
-It is small and comes with preloaded firmware to use it easily in your wireless projects for a lot of common sensing and actuating purposes.
+The Sense/Stage MiniBee is a small microcontroller sensor board based on the Arduino, which is intended to be integrated with an XBee wireless communications chip.
+It is small and comes with preloaded firmware to use it easily in your wireless projects and is compatible with most common sensing and actuating purposes.

 As a bonus there is a 3-axis accelerometer on board.
-Cross platform open source software sends the data from the boards to your interactive environment via OpenSoundControl (OSC).
+So you can already start capturing movement measurements right out of the box.

+There have been four revisions of the MiniBee board, each with small improvements to the hardware.
+The revision number will be printed on the bottom side of your MiniBee.
+The latest revision is F, which has a blue colored PCB instead of the green colored PCBs of previous versions.

 ![](/img/minibee_bare.jpg)